 For Yeast Infection

 Yeast infection commonly occurs in women but this can also develop in men.
-For women, you can make your own douche solution and use this once daily for about a week to treat yeast infection.
+For women, you can make your own douche solution and use this once daily for about a week to treat yeast infections.

 Mix 1 tsp. of tea tree oil and 1 tsp. of rubbing alcohol.
 Add a few drops of the mixture into a pint of water and use this as your douche for one whole week.